-Brooke Henderson Ready for a Major Return at Sahalee 2024
+Brooke Henderson Ready for a Major Return at Sahalee in 2024

 When Brooke Henderson captured the 2016 KPMG Women’s PGA Championship for her first major title, the 18-year-old got asked to hold the trophy in a certain way by a journalist from north of the border – an iconic pose that almost every Canadian knows.